scottkuhl/awesome-winui/README.md

 * Learn WinUI 3.0 - (Fall 2020) - Alvin Ashcraft, Packt Publishing - [Early announcement](https://www.winui.tips/2020/02/learn-winui-30-my-new-book-to-be.html).

+## Events

+Events are listed by newest date first.

+* [Community Call, February 2020](https://github.com/microsoft/microsoft-ui-xaml/issues/1972) - (February 19, 2020 9:00AM PDT) - We'll give a progress update on WinUI Desktop - Miguel (@marb2000) will be joining us in the studio to talk about topics like win32 support, desktop windowing, app model changes so that WinUI isn't dependent on UWP, etc.

+* [Microsoft 365 Developer Day](https://developer.microsoft.com/en-us/microsoft-365/virtual-events) - (February 11th, 2020 8:30AM PDT) - Focused on dual-screen experiences.
+The keynote and sessions will show how to: Get the most out of these SDKs and emulators, Use cross platform tools and languages, Design apps for dual-screen devices, Build dual-screen experiences on the web, Connect your apps with Microsoft 365

 ## Articles

 Articles are listed by newest date first.